Stars & Guitars

 - Free for members of Bishop Museum and the Hawaii Astronomical Society

 - Reservations are required.

-Explore the wonders of the Hawaiian night sky in this live evening program, in the completely-renovated J. Watumull Planetarium.
-Bishop Museum’s new hybrid system, which opened in December 2012, provides “the best of both worlds” by combining a new star machine with immersive full dome video.
+Explore the wonders of the Hawaiian night sky while listening to a live classical guitar performance.
+Formerly known as Sky This Month, this evening program is presented by Planetarium Director Mike Shanahan and pairs musical interludes with an intriguing overview of the stars above us.
+The completely-renovated J. Watumull Planetarium provides “the best of both worlds” with our hybrid planetarium system, combining a new star machine with immersive full dome video.
 Our state-of-the-art Chronos II star projector, with its 7,000 pin-point stars and its brilliant planets, recreates the night sky with unparalleled accuracy and beauty.
 The immersive Digistar full-dome video system will take you through the rings of Saturn or into the heart of the Orion Nebula.
-In the first part of The Sky This Month we’ll use the Chronos II star machine explore the current night sky using a star map for Hawaii’s latitude (provided to all audience members as part of the show).
+In the first part of Stars & Guitars we’ll use the Chronos II star machine explore the current night sky using a star map for Hawaii’s latitude (provided to all audience members as part of the show).
 We’ll also talk about upcoming astronomical events for the month.
 For the last part of the show we’ll use our immersive Digistar video system to take you from the Hawaiian Islands to the depths of space.

 After the program ends at 9 p.m., if the skies are clear, we will go to the viewing deck above the planetarium to find constellations and planets in the real sky.
 Also, weather permitting, we will go to the Bishop Museum observatory next door and peer at objects in the night sky with our telescope, which has a 12.5 inch diameter mirror.
 Please note that both the observatory and viewing deck experiences depend on the skies being at least somewhat clear.